-9.2 Club Use/Private Hire
+9.2 Lettings/ Private hire

 - The Business Manager ensures that private organisations are aware of the requirements and rules when confirming any booking.
 A formal application and agreement will be issued to confirm the arrangements to be in place.
-The organisation shall be issued with a copy of this Normal Operating Procedure (NOP) and the Emergency Action Plan (EAP).
-The organisation must also provide copies of their own NOP and EAP to ensure that their arrangements are adequate. - The Business Manager ensures that all qualified lifeguards and supervisors provided by private organisations are inducted in the necessary operating procedures and emergency action.
-This training and their qualifications must be signed off on the hire agreement form. - The Business Manager monitors club/private hire use to ensure the requirements and rules are being adhered to. - Clubs shall also provide evidence of DBS checks for their personnel where appropriate.
+The organisation shall be issued with a copy of this Normal Operating Procedure (NOP) and the Emergency Action Plan (EAP). - The Business Manager ensures that all qualified lifeguards and supervisors provided by private organisations are inducted in the necessary operating procedures and emergency action.
+This training and their qualifications must be signed off on the hire agreement form. - The Business Manager monitors organisations using the pool to ensure the requirements and rules are being adhered to. - Organisations letting the pool must complete the safeguarding letting questionnaire, to comply with the current guidelines.